boulder-on/JPassport/README.md

 ```
 # Future work

-The main feature missing is union support.
-I have some ideas how to implement this within the framework I've already set out.

 If JPassport does not appear to meet your needs, or you're not sure how to accomplish what you
 want with JPassport, please send me a message or open an issue.